Krassas/Rock-Paper-Scissors/README.md

 4.The user’s score or the computer’s score is increased by one… or no one’s score (a tie) is raised.<br/>
 5.Update all the page’s results so the user is aware of what happened.<br/>

-There are also two buttons, the rules button which displays the rules and the new game button which sets the scores back to zero.
+There are also two more buttons, the rules button which displays the rules and the new game button which sets the scores back to zero.

 # Design
 The main game area has three buttons, rock, paper and scissor.
 Above that there is the header which contains the logo and the two scores